nelci592/reporting-docs/using-reports-in-applications/reference-report-definitions-in-applications.md

 When the report engine is embedded in the current application (i.e. the *Telerik.Reporting*  assembly is referenced)           it is possible to use the Report Processor to manually render           ( [RenderReport](/reporting/api/Telerik.Reporting.Processing.ReportProcessor#Telerik_Reporting_Processing_ReportProcessor_RenderReport_System_String_Telerik_Reporting_ReportSource_System_Collections_Hashtable_) )           or print           ( [PrintReport](/reporting/api/Telerik.Reporting.Processing.ReportProcessor#Telerik_Reporting_Processing_ReportProcessor_PrintReport_Telerik_Reporting_ReportSource_System_Drawing_Printing_PrinterSettings_) )           a report.
 For this purpose it is required to pass an argument of ReportSource type which uniquely identifies the report.

 For this example we will use a TypeReportSource.
-The TypeReportSource specifies the report by its Assembly Qualified Name.
-The Reporting Engine uses  [Reflection](https://msdn.microsoft.com/en-us/library/ms173183(v=vs.110).aspx)  to create an instance of the report class through its default parameterless constructor.
+The TypeReportSource specifies the report by its  [Assembly Qualified Name](https://docs.microsoft.com/en-us/dotnet/api/system.type.assemblyqualifiedname) .
+The Reporting Engine uses  [Reflection](https://docs.microsoft.com/en-us/previous-versions/visualstudio/visual-studio-2012/ms173183(v=vs.110))  to create an instance of the report class through its default parameterless constructor.

 {{source=CodeSnippets\CS\API\Telerik\Reporting\Processing\ReportProcessorSnippets.cs region=Export_Single_Stream_Snippet}}
 ````C#